mkb79/Audible/README.md

 - Retrieving API credentials

 *Hint: With every LoginAuthenticator init a new audible device will be registered on amazon by default.
-This client needs the credentials obtained by device registration process to use sign request authentication on audible api (access token authentication are not supported at this moment by this client.
-Please use LoginAuthenticator only once and then save your credentials.*
+This is the preferred option.
+Please use LoginAuthenticator with device registration only once and then save your credentials.
+Otherwise your device list on amazon will grow every time.*

+*Hint: To disable device registration, instantiate LoginAuthenticator with register=False option.
+In this cases you will get only a access token who is valid for 60 minutes.
+You can save your credentials and load with FileAuthenticator in this time.
+You will get no refresh token on this way, so you have to do this step every time after access token is expired.
+With a valid access token you can make requests to AudibleAPI.
+But remember, not all api calls are allowed with a access token auth.*

 *Hint: If you want to use multiple audible marketplaces, only one device registration is needed.
 The credentials from device registration process are valid for all audible marketplaces.*